RikVoorhaar/website/_posts/2020-08-10-normal-data.md

 These CDF plots again visually confirm that one distribution is quite close to a normal distribution, whereass the other is not.
 In the second plot you can clearly see the singularity at 0 and 255 as well.

 Using this CDF we propose a very simple statistic giving the distance between two distributions.
-If $\hat F$ is the estimated CDF, and we're comparing it to the CDF $G$, then we define the *Kolmogorov-Smirnov* statistic by
+If $$\hat F$$ is the estimated CDF, and we're comparing it to the CDF $$G$$, then we define the *Kolmogorov-Smirnov* statistic by

 $$ D = \sup_x|\hat F(x)-G(x)| $$